smartopian/MVCR/mvcr-0.6.md

 3. Regulators - (privacy and data protection enforcement) Regulators i.e. the FTC in the USA, the Canadian Federal and Provincial Privacy Commissioners, the EU Data Protection Regulators.
 Regulators may provide public processes for administration and enforcement of regulation in regards to notice and consent requirements

-In summary, this MVCR receipt specifification addresses these three stakeholder requirements with the aim to provide a business infrastructure organizations will implement, that people can use, and that regulators can enforce.
+In summary, this MVCR receipt specifification addresses the requirements of these three stakeholder groups with the aim to provide a business infrastructure organizations will implement, that people can use and that regulators can enforce.

 ## Intellectual Property Rights